E-voting and e-elections

 The voter app will be published on the election web shortly before e-voting begins.
 There will also be precise instructions for voting.

-To e-vote, you need either a mobile-ID or an ID-card and a computer that has the ID-software required to use the ID-card, mobile-ID or ID-card certificate and PIN1 and PIN2 codes.
+To e-vote, you need either a mobile-ID, Smart-ID or an ID-card and a computer that has the ID-software required to use the ID-card, Smart-ID or mobile-ID and ID-card certificate and PIN1 and PIN2 codes.
 You cannot e-vote with mobile devices or tablets.

-The voting process is very simple: you’ll need to sign in to the e-voting app referred to on the election website (using PIN1) and then you’ll be offered the possibility to see the candidates.
-You don’t need a voter card, and the online e-voting environment automatically provides you with your constituency candidates only.
-Candidates are grouped by political party on the screen – do not be afraid to click around to explore the possibilities.
+The voting process is very simple: you need to download the voter application required for e-voting from the election website and log in to the application (using PIN1), and then you will be offered the opportunity to get to know the candidates.
+The voter app automatically offers you only candidates from your constituency.
+The candidates are grouped on the screen by political affiliations and individual candidates - feel free to click around and explore the options.
 Don’t be afraid that by accidentally pressing the “Elect” button you might send your vote to the wrong place: to vote, you'll need to re-confirm your selection in a separate window and give your digital signature using the PIN2 code.
 As long as you have not entered PIN2, your vote has not been given to any candidate.

 The results of the e-vote are announced on the night of election day: the e-voting process is public and both the observers and the members of the electoral commission of the Republic are present.